linode/docs/docs/platform/stackscripts-new-manager/index.md

     ![StackScript options](stackscripts-wordpress-options.png "Stackscript options.")

-3. Once you've adjusted the options, hit **Create**.
+3. Once you've adjusted the options, click **Create**.
 You will be returned to the Linodes page, and your bell notifications will inform you when your Linode has been created.

     ![Bell notification of new Linode creation.](stackscripts-linode-created-bell.png "Bell notification of a new Linode creation.")